 Why should you rethink SaaS Sales Training?

-As your company starts to grow, you need to hire new sales people, quarterly, monthly, or even weekly.
+As your company starts to grow, you need to hire new sales people, on a quarterly, monthly, or even weekly basis.
 Onboarding all sales people to get to full productivity as soon as possible can create enormous value.

 Let’s assume a sales person is commissioned to bring in $250,000 per quarter.

 Figure 2: Revenue loss from undertrained salespeople over time